Chief Judge McKee to Deliver Higginbotham Lecture June 9

 The Bench-Bar & Annual Conference provides attendees the opportunity to earn continuing legal education (CLE) credit while networking with colleagues and members of the bench.
 Hundreds of attorneys and judges are expected to attend.
 Registration is available at philabenchbar.com

 Full conference early-bird registration rates are $379 for members and $229 for Young Lawyers Division members, public interest and government attorneys.
-Registration for non-members is $529.
 Early bird registration is available until Friday, Sept.
 19. Registration includes all CLE programing and all sponsored meals and events on Friday and Saturday.
 After Sept.
 19, registration rates increase by $70.

 Rochelle M. Fedullo, a partner with Wilson Elser Moskowitz Edelman & Dicker LLP and Projects and Programming Advisor to the Chancellor, is chair of the 2014 Bench-Bar & Annual Conference.

-Sponsors for the 2014 Bench-Bar & Annual Conference include USI Affinity
+Sponsors for the 2014 Bench-Bar & Annual Conference include US Legal Support

 , Insurance Adjustment Bureau

 .
 For sponsorship information, contact Tracey McCloskey at 215-238-6360 or firstname.lastname@example.org

 Applicants Sought for FJD Judicial Fellowship Program

 Philadelphia judges are seeking to host law school graduates as judicial fellows to provide the graduates with substantive legal experience while benefitting the court system with additional legal talent, as part of the First Judicial District's Judicial Fellowship Program.
 Now entering its fourth year, the Judicial Fellowship Program was created in 2011 to address the difficult hiring climate for lawyers that many recent law graduates were facing.